koenrane/KR-new-site/content/into-the-kiln-insights-from-tao-s-analysis-i.md

 ### Pointless Integration

-There is zero area under a point (or even infinitely many points, such as $\mathbb{N}$) due to how we define length, which in turn allows us to build from piecewise Riemann integrals to the real deal.
+Zero area is enclosed under a point (or even under infinitely many points, such as $\mathbb{N}$) due to how we define length, which in turn allows us to build from piecewise Riemann integrals to something better.

 ### Infinite Partitions?